-- Four-week Option: late June to late July
+- Four-week Option: early July to early August

 The program is based in Paris, one of Europe’s most beautiful cities.
 The possibilities — intellectual, cultural and gastronomical — are endless.
 The immersive and inspiring setting allows for the perfect opportunity to improve your French language skills.

 As a program participant, you will enroll in a French course (Cours Pratique de Langue Française), based on your level, taught by a native French professor at the Sorbonne.
 You will participate in a four-week program for four university-level credits.

 A faculty member from Temple University's Department of French oversees the academics during the program.

 Free lectures and day-long program excursions to four sites supplement the academic program.

 The current Temple University faculty advisors are Dr. Ruth Thomas and Dr. Beth Curran.
 Courses are taught by Sorbonne faculty.

 Open to qualified students matriculated at U.S. colleges and universities.

 Applying to the program

 - Faculty Advisor and Program Director Dr. Ruth Thomas; Department of French, German, Italian and Slavic; Temple University (548 Anderson Hall); 215-204-1758; email@example.com